Panoptic-aware Image-to-Image Translation: Experiments

 \subsection{Qualitative results}

-For image quality, the human preference results in Table \ref{qualitative} show that our approach achieved a significantly higher score in the human perceptual study of the thermal-to-color task compared to other approaches.
-As translated night images by the day-to-night task are difficult to distinguish by human vision, they were intensively evaluated with quantitative metrics.
-Figure \ref{evaluation} demonstrates that our \approach\ can translate higher fidelity and brightly colored images, and have tiny objects in more details.
+For image quality, the human preference results in Table~\ref{tab:qualitative} show that our approach achieved significantly higher scores in human perceptual study of different tasks compared to other approaches.
+Fig.~\ref{fig:evaluation} demonstrates our \approach\ can translate higher fidelity and brightly colored images and have tiny objects in more details.
 In contrast, the results of other methods are more blurry, distorted and missing small objects.
-For translated objects, our results tend better sharpness, more natural color style and display diversity (\eg, the appearance of cars).
-On the other methods side, object sharpness is not satisfactory, the style is far from the ground truth and there is insufficient diversity.
-For object recognition performance, we used the panoptic segmentation result by the Panoptic FPN model pre-trained on the COCO-Panoptic dataset.
-We only show the object recognition results on the thermal-to-color task, because the translated night images from the day-to-night task have disadvantages of insignificant differences for object recognition comparison.
-Figure \ref{perception} shows that our method can achieve better object recognition performance, \eg, the number and boundaries of cars; the structure of the sky, tree and road; and the areas where there are relatively fewer recognition failures.
-Moreover, compared with the recognition results of the original thermal image, the results of our translated color images are significantly improved, this also verifies the advantages of our method when adapted for image enhancement.
+For translated objects, our results tend to have better sharpness, more natural color style and display diversity (\eg, the appearance of cars).
+On the other methods side, object sharpness is not satisfactory, the style is far from ground truth and there is insufficient diversity.

+For object recognition performance, we use panoptic segmentation results by a pre-trained Panoptic FPN model on the COCO-Panoptic dataset.
+We only show object recognition results on thermal-to-color task, because translated night images from day-to-night and winter images from summer-to-winter tasks have disadvantages of insignificant differences for object recognition comparison.
+Fig.~\ref{fig:perception} shows that our method can achieve better object recognition performance than other methods, \eg, the number and boundaries of cars; the structure of sky, tree and road; and the areas where there are relatively fewer recognition failures.
+Also, our results are significantly better than the results of original thermal images, this verified the advantages of our method when adapted for image enhancement.